wp-plugins/form-maker/readme.txt

 = 3.
 Why would I want to use [Form Maker](http://wordpress.org/extend/plugins/form-maker) ? =

-Any site administrator aims to collect as more information and feedback from the site user as it is possible.
-The most effective mechanism for collecting data from people are forms.
+Any site administrator aims to collect as more information and feedback from the site user as it is possible through a form.
+The most effective mechanism for collecting data from people is a form.
 The process of creating a form and related databases is complicated, resource and time consuming.
 The whole process of creating a form may last days, if no weeks.
-The Form Maker is best choice for skipping all these steps effectively and creating great forms.
+The Form Maker is best choice for skipping all these steps effectively and creating a great form.

 = 4.
 I bought Form Maker, but I have not received an email for confirmation and for downloading Form Maker plugin.  =